common sense and Common Ground are surprisingly uncommon

 The Institute does "New School" conservation.

 Incorporating applied science, collaboration, and common sense, Seventh Generation Institute is bringing fresh ideas and strategies to conservation.
 As we work throughout the West and beyond, we are finding common ground with people everywhere.
 This is what we mean by "New School" conservation.
-The Institute does not participate in the "old school environmentalism" characterized by litigation, arguing, and fighting.
+The Institute does not participate in the "old school environmentalism" characterized by litigation, arguing, and posturing.

 Why not?
 If old school worked, we wouldn't be still arguing over the same resource management issues that first came up in the 1970s.

 Certainly we need all the tools in the toolbox.
-There is a time and place for litigation.
+There is a time and place for litigation for example.
 But the Institute believes that litigation is a significantly overused tool in the conservation field.
 Litigation and similar adversarial techniques have the goal that one side wins and the other loses.
 The first problem is that there are rarely just two sides - usually, there are many.
 The second problem is no one wants to be the loser.
 So an issue may be fought over for years or may be just buried.
 Temporarily.
 These outcomes are not sustainable.
 And isn't that ironic, when "sustainability" is a professed goal everywhere in conservation?

 Conservation, restoration, and responsible use are not pie-in-the-sky.
 If done well and applied wisely, they can work.
 They can work to ensure that local places and local people keep their economic options as well as their unique and beautiful resources.

-What the Institute does dipherently*
+What the Institute does dipherent

 We are highly strategic in our use of volunteers.
 Volunteer programs can be "feel good" and are often considered cheap labor.
 But many volunteers don't get much done, while costing high levels of maintenance, staff time for training and elevated insurance.
 We seek the 20% of volunteers that get something done, and let the other 80% drive/hike/swim off into the sunset.

 We are highly strategic in our partnerships.
-Collaboration requires time, so we want to get the most bang for our hour.
+Collaboration consumes time, so we want to get the most bang for our hour.
 We rarely work with other organizations that are doing stream restoration, for example, because there is little net gain for either organization.
 Instead, we focus on individuals, agencies and organizations that bring expertise or resources to our projects that the Institute doesn't have - and vice versa, that we bring something needed to their work.

 We do more on-the-ground work.
 It is more difficult and more expensive, but has greater impact and helps move us toward our goals of new partnerships, new tools and new information.